Snuneymuxw First Nation: Water and Sewage Infrastructure

+Casino acquisitions

+In December 2025, it was announced that the Snuneymuxw First Nation, through its wholly owned subsidiary Petroglyph Development Group, had entered into a definitive agreement to acquire Great Canadian Casino Vancouver in Coquitlam, British Columbia.
+The agreement represented the Nation’s fifth casino acquisition in the province within the 2024–2025 period, following earlier transactions involving other gaming properties.

 Justice system

 Like other First Nations, the Snuneymuxw had a community system to regulate behavior based on restorative justice.
 They think it has elements that should be revived, for the sake of their people and culture.

 I’d like to see our system come back.
 For the sake of our children, that has to come back.
 And we’ll be proud again like our ancestors, we helped one another, they respected one another.
 Our culture, our laws were still here when I was a kid and we were happy people.
 We have to work together.
 Same as our justice.
 The whole community’s got to work together before it’ll ever work...
 The Hereditary Chief was the leader and they had their own laws and justice.
 And when the white man came here they took them laws out.
 When you see people go wrong, our people had Elders that would heal that person and the white man way is punishing.
 They put him in jail.
 How did they come out?
 They come out a better criminal when they do come out of jail.
 And our way’s different, we heal people that go wrong.